mze-runner/amn/README.md

     const messageToClient = { ... , ... , ... };

     amn.out.reply(res, { name : 'myPrettificationFunc', data : messageToClient} ); // amn.out.reply store data and alias for prettification
-    mext(); // this is mandatory to call next once middleware done it's job }
+    next(); // this is mandatory to call next once middleware done it's job }

-// In case you do not need to send a body to the client, you can simply call amn.out.reply wity empty - true amn.out.reply(res, { empty : true } ); // return to client empty bosy and status 201
+// In case you do not need to send a body to the client, you can simply call amn.out.reply wity empty - true amn.out.reply(res, { empty : true } ); // return to client empty body and status 201
 ```

 By default, amn has the only build-in prettificator - 'FORWARD'.